Slovak Republic (1939–1945): The Holocaust

 A Slovak propaganda poster, ordering Jews to "Get out of Slovakia!"

 Jewish deportations resumed on 30 September 1944, when the Republic lost independence to a complete German occupation due to the Nazis' concern that the Soviet army had reached the Slovak border, and the Slovak National Uprising began.
 During the German occupation, another 13,500 Jews were deported, and 5,000 were imprisoned.
 Deportations continued until 31 March 1945.
 In all, German and Slovak authorities deported about 70,000 Jews from Slovakia; about 65,000 of them were murdered or died in concentration camps.
 The overall figures are inexact, partly because many Jews did not identify themselves.
-Still, one 2006 estimate is that approximately 105,000 Slovak Jews, or 77% of their pre-war population, died during the war.